Bryan-Abreu/reading-notes/102/class3.md

 * DVCS Distributed Version Control systems takes care of the serious vulnerability of the CVS.
 * Git
   - Snapshots -> Saves version of your project.
   - Local Operations -> Needed information that can be found in local resources.
   - Tracking Changes -> Everything is tracked through Git.
 It is the gatekeeper that dose not want corruption.
   - Loss of Data -> With Git irreversible damage to files is greatly reduced.
+It is hard for committed snapshot to be lost.

+  - States -> committed, modified and staged
+  - Committed -> Saved
+  - Modified -> file has been changed but not uploaded

 ## Terminal Commands For Uploading Your Code